Vorticode/solarite/docs/index.md

 <my-component></my-component>
 ```

 Note that we call `.define()` to register the `<my-component>` tag name with the browser.
-Internally, this calls the Broser's `customElements.define()` function.
+Internally, this calls the browser's `customElements.define()` function.
 Browsers can only use web components that have been defined.

-However, if you don't call `.define()` and create an instance of your element via `new`  it will be defined automatically using the ClassName converted to kebob-case as the tag name.
+However, if you don't call `.define()` and create an instance of your element via `new`  it will be defined automatically using the ClassName converted to kebab-case as the tag name.
 However this will NOT work if the first encounter with the element is when it's instantiated from html via its tag name.

-Since these are just regular web components, they can define the [connectedCallback()](https://developer.salesforce.com/docs/platform/lwc/guide/create-lifecycle-hooks-dom.html#connectedcallback) and [disconnectedCallback()](https://developer.salesforce.com/docs/platform/lwc/guide/create-lifecycle-hooks-dom.html#disconnectedcallback) methods that will be called when they're added and removed from the DOM, respectively.
+Since these are just regular web components, they can define the [connectedCallback() and disconnectedCallback()](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks) methods that will be called when they're added and removed from the DOM, respectively.

 ### Rendering